piRGoif/itop-gravatar/README.md

 * a new ormGravatarImage object
 * overrides Person::Get method
+* overrides 'p_object_document_display' enhanced portal route

 So for the specific Person.picture attribute, a new value object is returned, implementing a custom URL generation code.

 The Gravatar URL generation is done using [Ember Labs GravatarLib](https://github.com/emberlabs/gravatarlib/), thanks to them for this wonderful library 👍 !